-Flattened on one side and oblong in shape, this toor dal is used widely in the Indian subcontinent.
+Flattened on one side and oblong in shape, Pigeon Peas (Toor Dal) is used widely in the Indian subcontinent.
 Commonly Split and skinned Pigeon Peas are also called as “Arhar Dal or Tuvar Dal”.
 Also called split toor dal in some other parts of the country, it has deep rooted origins in eastern India.

 It is both a food crop and cover crop.
 ‘Toor dal’ is one of the most common dishes made in the Indian households.
 While you may relish this dish with a steaming bowl of rice, the mild and creamy flavour will make this dish your favourite.